 Connect roles with essential skills

-Modern companies are charting toward digital maturity; employees are propelled to take up new responsibilities amidst digital acceleration.
 Employees need more clarity on their roles and the capabilities they have to build to shape their career paths.
-Linking roles with skills can help provide a clearer picture to employees.
 For instance, if skills are defined for a digital marketing executive, assistant manager, and manager.
 The employee will know which skills they need to develop to do their job efficiently or move to the next role.

 A skilling suite, like Disprz, helps in identifying and benchmarking skills for different roles in a company.
 It even enables managers and employees to measure the proficiency level for each skill.